HEAL-Supported Research Publications

 Add Your Work to This List

-Per HEAL policy, funded projects should make their projects available publicly within 4 weeks of publication in a journal.
+Per HEAL policy, funded projects should make their projects available publicly immediately upon publication in a journal.
 NIH policy requires acknowledging federal funding when describing projects or programs supported in whole or in part with NIH funds.

 Example: